 3.1 The Council has appointed Capita Asset Services (CAS) as its treasury advisors.
 Part of their service is to assist the Council to formulate a view on interest rates.
-The following graph gives the CAS central view for short term (Bank Rate) and longer fixed interest rates.
+The following table gives the CAS central view for the forecast bank rate, short term LIBID rates, and longer term PWLB rates (as at 12 Nov 2015).